petkivim/http-monitoring-tools/README.md

 # HTTP Monitoring Tools

 HTTP Monitoring Tools is a Node.js library that provides tools for monitoring availability and certificate validity of HTTP endpoints:

+*  `getHealthInfo` returns information HTTP endpoint's availability, such as HTTP status code, request duration in milliseconds, is endpoint considered healthy.
-* `getSslCertificateInfo` returns basic information of HTTP endpoint's SSL certificate, such as common name, issued date, expire date, number of valid days left, etc.
+* `getSslCertificateInfo` returns basic information about HTTP endpoint's SSL certificate, such as common name, issued date, expire date, number of valid days left.

 ## Installation